 In addition to its showcase gardens, Nouveaux Voisins provides landscaping consulting, or what Forest and his colleagues call “planting design.”

-Sign up for the Reasons to be Cheerful newsletter.“Essentially, rather than trying to control the entire project, as is often the case in horticulture, we [help] citizens to reimagine their yard in a quick co-design session,” Forest says.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“Essentially, rather than trying to control the entire project, as is often the case in horticulture, we [help] citizens to reimagine their yard in a quick co-design session,” Forest says.
 After taking into account the clients’ gardening preferences and abilities, Nouveaux Voisins helps them design simple planting beds that feature native plants.
 This approach allows Nouveaux Voisins to offer landscaping services for about half of what they would normally cost.

 “Usually, it is the people who have a little less money, but for whom the mission of rewilding cities is important, who choose this service,” says Forest.
 “Half of our 55 current projects are planting designs.”